Home » Plants » Celtis occidentalis

 Habitat

-Common on high pH soils, especially those derived from limestone, and intolerant of acidic soils (tolerant down to about 5.0).
+It is common on high pH soils, especially those derived from limestone, and intolerant of acidic soils, with a lower pH limit of about 5.0.
 Although growth is best on nutrient-rich soils, it can sometimes be found on nutrient-poor soils, where it grows slowly.
+It seems largely indifferent to soil texture, being found on thin, rocky soils, deep loams, clays, and sands.

-Found in all successional stages, including old-growth forests, but usually uncommon in mature forests.
-Most common in forests at intermediate stages of succession, but even there rarely found in pure stands.
+It is found in all successional stages, including old-growth forests, but is usually uncommon in mature forests, especially on mesic sites.
+It is most common in forests at intermediate stages of succession, but even there is rarely found in pure stands.

 Life Cycle

-Seeds germinate on the surface.
-Seedlings seem to establish better when the seeds are buried by some soil and/or leaf litter, and do not usually establish on exposed mineral soil or disturbed areas.
+Seeds germinate aboveground.
+Seedlings establish better when the seeds are buried by some soil and/or leaf litter, and do not usually establish on exposed mineral soil or disturbed areas.
 Studies of seedling survival and establishment have found rather different results in different parts of this species' range.
 It often establishes under the shade of other species, including under a closed canopy, but can sometimes establish in open conditions.
 The best establishment seems to occur under somewhat open canopies, such as the conditions left by dead trees.

 Growth rate is highly variable based on site conditions and competition from other plants, with the fastest growth on moist, sunny sites.
 Growth is suppressed on dry or nutrient-poor sites, or in shade, but most estalished seedlings still survive even in these conditions.
 The bulk of growth usually occurs between 20 and 40 years of age.

 Seed production is consistent in most years, but some years have lighter crops.
 The seed ripens in early fall, but often remains on the tree through winter, until it is eaten by birds or other animals.
+Seeds are distributed by fruit-eating birds and other animals, and also by gravity.
 Seeds begin to germinate after a period of cold dormancy, but only about a third germinate in their first year, with slightly fewer germinating in the second year.
 It is not known how many years the seed stays viable, but it does appear to form at least a short-term seed bank.
 An experiment found that some seed stays viable over 5 years, but it is not known whether this would occur in natural conditions.

 Uses